masalinas/poc-minio-spark/README.md

 annotation_df.show()
 ```

-**STEP06**: create the driver docker image from our spark application to be used by the spark operator
+**STEP06**: create the spark application driver docker image to be used by the spark operator

-Create file Dockerfile includinf the certificate inside keystore
+Create file **Dockerfile** including the certificate inside keystore because the connection to minio is over SSL

 ```shell
 FROM openlake/spark-py:3.3.1